Rational maps with smooth degenerate Herman rings: Conclusion

 Similar to the proof of Theorem \ref{thm:Julia-positive}, we have

-\begin{prop} There exists $t$ such that $f_t$ has a nowhere dense Julia set of positive area, and that $f_t$ has no irrationally indifferent periodic points, no Herman rings, and is not renormalizable. \end{prop}
+\begin{cor} There exists $t$ such that $f_t$ has a nowhere dense Julia set of positive area, and that $f_t$ has no irrationally indifferent periodic points, no Herman rings, and is not renormalizable. \end{cor}

 To find explicit formulas of rational maps having degenerate Herman rings, in this paper we use the cubic families $Q_{\alpha,r,\theta}$ and $Q_{a,u}$ (see Lemma \ref{lem:rigidity}).
-If we fix the conformal angle $\theta:=\pi$ between two critical points (see \S\ref{subsec:rigidity}), then one can use \textit{antipode preserving} cubic maps to replace $Q_{a,u}$ (see \cite{BBM18}):
+If we fix the conformal angle $\theta:=\pi$ between two critical points (see \S\ref{subsec:rigidity}), then one can use \textit{antipode preserving} cubic maps to replace $Q_{a,u}$ with (see \cite{BBM18}):